- Open Access Policy

 The Coastal Review is an open-access journal which means that all content is freely available without charge to the user or his/her institution.
 Users are allowed to read, download, copy, distribute, print, search, or link to the full texts of all articles, or use them for any other lawful purpose, without asking prior permission from the publisher or the author.
 This is in accordance with the BOAI definition of open access.

-Submitted articles cannot have been previously published, nor be forthcoming in an archival journal or book (print or electronic).
-Please note: "publication" in a working-paper series does not constitute prior publication.
-In addition, by submitting material to The Coastal Review, the author is stipulating that the material is not currently under review at another journal (electronic or print) and that he or she will not submit the material to another journal (electronic or print) until the completion of the editorial decision process at The Coastal Review.
-If you have concerns about the submission terms for The Coastal Review, please contact the Editors.
+Submitted manuscripts cannot have been previously published nor be forthcoming in an archival journal or book.
+Inclusion in a working-paper series does not constitute prior publication.
+By submitting material to The Coastal Review, the author is stipulating that the material is not currently under review at another journal, and that he or she will not submit the material to another journal until the completion of the editorial decision process at The Coastal Review.
+If you have questions or concerns about these terms of submission and review, please contact the Editors.

-Following is the Editorial Workflow that every manuscript submitted to The Coastal Review undergoes during the course of the peer-review process.
+Following is the Editorial Workflow that every manuscript submitted to The Coastal Review will undergo:

-- Once a manuscript is submitted, and after the "Call for Papers" deadline is over, the manuscript is assigned to a member of the General Editorial Board for an initial screening.
+- Following submission, the manuscript is assigned to a member of the General Editorial Board for initial screening.

-- If the Editor determines that the manuscript is not of sufficient quality to go through the normal review process, the Editor rejects the manuscript with no further processing.
+- If the Editor determines that the manuscript is out of scope for the journal or of insufficient quality to undergo further review, the Editor may reject the manuscript.

-- If the Editor determines that the submitted manuscript is of sufficient quality, he/she assigns the manuscript to an external reviewer for peer-review.
-Further, the reviewer submits his/her report on the manuscripts along with a recommendation of one of the following actions:
+- If the Editor accepts the manuscript for further review, he/she assigns the manuscript to an external reviewer for peer-review.

 - Accept submission